beryln-t/GlowGetter/readme.md

 - Backend search function
 - Loading icon when content renders
 - Trying to set up log in
-- Using of libraries like Yup and Formik
+- Using libraries like Yup and Formik
 - Creating a wishlist tagged to user which I've not tried before.

 ## Challenges